mohsinht/site/app/posts/zaati-os-tiny-control-room/page.md

 ---
-title: 'Zaati OS: A Tiny Control Room for Your Life'
+title: "Zaati OS: A Tiny Control Room for Your Life"
 date: 2026-08-24
 dateModified: 2026-08-24
 description: A friendly, no-jargon guide to turning the AI you already use into a private daily dashboard.